How to Make Tires Last Longer: 7 Tips to Save YOU Money

 5. Avoid Overloading: Protecting Your Tires by Keeping It Light.

-Now, 96 is just a load rating index, not the actual weight.
 Here is a table for you, so you can understand those indexes better:

 Load RatingLoad Capacity (lbs)Load Capacity (kg)